Taste of the Wild vs. Blue Wilderness: Who Wins? [2025] - iHeartDogs.com

 Similarities and Differences in Ingredients

 When it comes to the source of protein, both brands showcase high-quality, animal-based proteins as the first ingredient, ensuring optimal muscle development.
-The difference lies in the variety; while Taste of the Wild offers more exotic options like bison or wild boar, Blue Wilderness sticks to more conventional choices like chicken and fish but adds unique options like alligator and rabbit in some recipes.
+The difference lies in the variety; while Taste of the Wild offers more exotic options like bison or wild boar, Blue Wilderness sticks to more conventional choices like chicken and fish, but adds unique options like alligator and rabbit in some recipes.

 In terms of carbohydrates, both brands choose grain-free options.
 However, Taste of the Wild uses legumes like peas and lentils, which have been the subject of recent investigations by the FDA regarding a potential link to canine heart disease.
 Blue Wilderness, on the other hand, also includes potatoes and tapioca starch in addition to peas, offering a more varied carbohydrate profile.

-Both brands offer fruits and vegetables as natural sources of vitamins, minerals, and antioxidants, but Blue Wilderness ups the ante with their LifeSource Bits.
+Both brands offer fruits and vegetables as natural sources of vitamins, minerals, and antioxidants, but Blue Wilderness ups the ante with its LifeSource Bits.
 These are kibble bits that contain a precise blend of nutrients, including antioxidants.
 While this is an excellent addition, it is worth noting that the specific impact of these LifeSource Bits has not been definitively proven through independent studies.

 Compare Pricing & Discounts: Taste of the Wild vs. Blue Wilderness